dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/intermediate-results/texture-detection-result-unit.md

 # TextureDetectionResultUnit

-The `TextureDetectionResultUnit` interface represents an intermediate result unit for texture detection.
+The `TextureDetectionResultUnit` interface extends the `IntermediateResultUnit` interface and represents a texture-detection result unit.
+This interface captures the results of texture analysis, specifically the spacing of texture patterns in both the x and y directions.

 ```typescript
 interface TextureDetectionResultUnit extends IntermediateResultUnit {